-- Regularly scan your personal computer(s) for malware, using tools such as Adaware and Spybot.
+- Regularly scan your personal computer(s) for malware with reputable malware tools.

-- Do not follow links sent to you via email unless you trust the sender.
-Never follow links purporting to be from your bank, eBay, Paypal, etc.
+- Do not click links sent to you via email unless you trust the sender.
+Never click links claiming to be from your bank, eBay, Paypal, etc.

 - Avoid opening email attachments unless you are absolutely sure they are safe—especially those sent in chain letters, "greeting cards", etc.

 - Choose secure passwords at least 8 characters in length, comprised of random letters and numbers.
 Do not base them on words or names.